nmrs/sotd-report/cache/Archive/202410 Software.md

 * Unsurprisingly Halloween drove shavers' selections in October:

-  * House of Mammoth's newest scent rides the Halloween wave to debut at second on the Soap's chart.
+  * House of Mammoth's newest scent rides the Halloween wave to debut at second on the Soaps list.

   * Barrister and Mann lands two Halloween themed soaps in the top 10: their 2024 offering, Season of the Witch, debuts at 6th and Hallows lands in 9th.

-  * Further down, Southern Witchcraft scores two Halloween soaps on the chart with Samhain ([my personal Halloween shave choice](https://www.reddit.com/r/Wetshaving/comments/1gg7t4c/comment/lupiwo7/)) at 20th and Boonana at 29th.
+  * Further down, Southern Witchcraft scores two Halloween soaps on the board with Samhain (my personal Halloween shave choice) at 20th and Boonana at 29th.

   * Chiseled Face rounds out the Halloween scent list with Ghost Town Barber in 53rd.